GoraNetwork/developer-quick-start/evm/README.md

-# Gora developer quick start package for Ethereum
+# Gora developer quick start package for Base and EVM-compatible networks

-Here you will find examples and support tools for developing smart contracts with Gora on EVM networks.
+Here you will find examples and support tools for developing smart contracts with Gora on [Base](https://base.org/) and potentially other EVM-compatible networks.

 For general information on Gora Developer Quick Start package as well as on developing Algorand applications, go [here](https://github.com/GoraNetwork/developer-quick-start/README.md).
-EVM Gora examples are modelled after Algorand Gora examples, but the toolset and execution workflow differ.
+Gora Base (EVM) examples are modelled after Algorand Gora examples, but the toolset and execution workflow differ.

+## Using Gora on Base mainnet, Base Sepolia testnet

+ Gora smart contract addresses for Base mainnet and testnet networks are as follows:

+ * Base mainnet: `0xd4c99F88095F32dF993030d9a6080e3BE723F617`
+ * Base Sepolia testnet: `0xcB201275Cb25A589f3877912815d5f17f66D4f13`

+ For deployment to public blockchain networks, Gora does not require any specific toolchain.
+Smart contract addresses listed above and knowledge of the basic APIs given in the examples is all you need to start using Gora with whatever EVM tools you prefer.

+ To learn how to use Gora from your smart contracts, it is best to read extensively commented Solidity examples in this repository.
+You should then be able to integrate Gora calls and response handling into your smart contracts with ease.
+If you would like to run the examples or debug your Gora applications locally, read on.

 ## Setting up your Gora EVM development environment